zbartab/teaching_reproducibility/doc/paper.md

 # Discussion

-This is a nice result.
+This is a nice result. oh realy??